 The Pasteur Foundation Summer Internship Program provides U.S. undergraduates, entering their Junior year, with the rare opportunity to work on supervised research projects at the Institut Pasteur.
 The Foundation’s goal is to encourage and inspire students in the pursuit of a scientific career and to expose them to an international laboratory experience.

-Each year, laboratories at the Institut Pasteur are chosen to host U.S. undergraduates.
-Please check back in late winter/early spring 2015 for the list of summer 2015 lab hosts and application deadlines.
+Each year, selected laboratories at the Institut Pasteur host U.S. undergraduate students.
+See the Application Form for the list of summer 2015 lab hosts.

 During the internships, interns will carry out research supervised by a lab mentor.
 Applicants should be eager to engage with a different culture, and self-sufficient enough to arrange travel and secure housing in Paris.
 Depending on availability, affordable housing in a residence on campus may be possible.
 Interns will receive the equivalent of a living allowance of $500 per week for a maximum of $5,000.
 Travel/housing are not paid by this program, but a $1,500 subsidy is provided and intended to defray costs of travel and requisite insurance.